michaelo/bass/README.md

 * Improved orchestrator config handling:
     * Support pulling pipeline-config from URL
     * Live/periodic reload of config?
-* Implement polling logics (will likely require local run-time state)
+* Implement pipeline change polling logic (will likely require local run-time state)
 * Support workers with different capabilities?
 * Evaluate Python as it was chosen for simple prototyping of logic flow and responsibilities:
     * On the orchestrator/worker-side: Consider something more typesafe and efficient.
 Likely C or zig.